dali99/Misc-small-projects/blomzt/readme.md

 * Rework
 * Extract location data from images
 * More dynamic in location and such
-* Add npm file for dependancies
+* Add npm file for dependencies
 * Placable pointer for adding markers to map?
 * On mobile, request location and take image?